mozilla/gecko-dev/docs/contributing/stack_quickref.rst

 .. code-block:: shell

-    # Mercurial
-    # Just change the order of the patches.
-The tool should highlight
-    # potential risks of conflicts.
-    # Note that ctrl+c works well if used.
-    $ hg histedit

-    # Git
     # In the editor, just move the patches to the line below/above to
     # reorder commits.
     # Remove everything if you want to cancel the operation.